AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 1. From Cloud Manager, [deploy your code to update the AEM environment](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/deploy-code#deploying-code-with-cloud-manager).

-## Update the metadata profile
+## Configure a metadata profile

-Update the metadata profile to add the default value for the `Does it exist in Commerce?` metadata field.
+ Automatically set values for Commerce asset metadata fields by configuring a metadata profile.
+After configuring the profile, apply it to AEM Asset folders to apply the default values.
+This is an optional configuration to process assets more by minimizing manual configuration steps.

 1. From the Adobe Experience Manager workspace, go to the Author Content administration workspace for AEM Assets by clicking the Adobe Experience Manager icon.